Synonymsfornotverygood/report_generator/README.md

     python3 -m venv {venv-name}

 This will create a virtual environment to install the project's required libraries.

+#### Linux/Mac
 We then activate it through the following command:

     source {venv-name}/bin/activate

+#### Windows

+We then activate it through the following command:

+        venv\Scripts\activate.bat

 We then install the required files: